National Treatment Purchase Fund

 The National Treatment Purchase Fund (NTPF) is an Irish government body which was established to decrease waiting lists in the Irish public healthcare system.

-The Fund was established under Statutory Instrument 179 - National Treatment Purchase Fund (Establishment) Order, 2004, and the Nursing Homes Support Scheme Act (2009).
+The Fund was established in May 2004 by order of the Minister for Health and Children, Micheál Martin.
+Its remit was extended under the Nursing Homes Support Scheme Act 2009.
 The NTPF reduced waiting times for procedures from between 2 and 5 years in 2002 to an average of 2.4 months in 2009.